adamhl8/anki-readable-addons-folder/README.md

 ### `folderName`

-- The name of the folder which will contain the symlinks.
+- The name of the folder which will contain the readable addon folders.
-- Empty string ("") for default value ("readableAddons").

-### `parentFolder`

-- Absolute path to the folder in which the readable addons folder is made.
-It must already exist.
-- Empty string ("") for default value (next to original addons folder).

 ## Credits